MENTAL HEALTH SERVICES

 At United Disability Care we provide support to people with both high and complex needs both in the community and in supported independent living (SIL) accommodation.

-We are able to create an accommodation environment with Supported Independent Living (SIL) for people in the community that need assistance with transitions from as little as 1 week, 3 months or longer.
+We are able to create an accommodation environment with Supported Independent Living (SIL) for people in the community that need assistance with transitions from as little as 1 week, 3 months or longer, it is support that is based on each individual’s needs.
 This can also apply to those that have been in a hospital environment that would like to go back to residential housing but still need the daily 1:1 support and/or active night support.

 The houses are shared accommodation so all residents must be able to live with other people.
 Either 2 or 3 bedroom houses are sought to ensure affordability for residents.
 Each resident will still have their 1:1 support worker but live in the house with others.

 United Disability Care is proud to host Mental Health First Aid Training programs to anyone that would like to attend a class.
 Our accredited Instructor is running online courses for the rest of the year.
 That consists of 2x 2.5 hours online face to face meetings, and around 5-7 hours of self paced learning. total 10-12 hours.
 There is a course fee for attendees not employed by UDC.

 To check class vacancies,